Latest Trends in Antique Mirror Glass are Making a Huge Splash

 Prior to the 1840s, mirrors were made from a thin layer of mercury that was spread over tin then covered with glass.
 The chemical reaction that occurred between the mercury and tin caused the substance to adhere to the glass and created the “mirror” effect.
 However, over time mercury tarnishes and oxidizes causing the mirror to look aged.

 Starting in 1835, Justin Von Leibig began using silver instead of mercury to coat the glass and created the silvering process that is still used in some mirrors today.
 Using his original process, silver is melted and applied in a thin layer to coat the glass.
 Then, a protective coat is used to avoid chipping.
 Done incorrectly, this whole process can cause waves in the glass and distortion when viewing the mirror.
-You’ll notice that some of these older silver-backed mirrors may have dark lines due to uneven coating and cause the antique look that is so popular today.
+You’ll notice that some of these older silver-backed mirrors may have dark lines due to uneven coating causing the antique look that is so popular today.
 Some manufacturers went back to using the mercury process in the 1940s due to the issues with distortion.

 Today, most mirrors are made using aluminum coated glass.
 Aluminum provides a higher level of reflection and can also oxidize like the older materials mentioned.
 However, if done correctly, and painted over, these mirrors can last for years.